Application dates for 2023:

 We only fund UK registered charities that have made at least two years' worth of annual submissions to the Charity Commission, and some Excepted and Exempt charities (some museums, galleries and places of worship).
 Please see our Funding Guidelines for further information.
 We do not fund social enterprises or Community Interest Companies, unless they are also registered charities.

-Idlewild Trust has limited funds to distribute (around £140,000 pa) and operates a relatively small grants programme.
+Idlewild Trust has limited funds to distribute.
+In 2022 we granted £174,000 (£108,000 in 2021) and operates a relatively small grants programme.
 The Trust was regularly turning down 84% of its applications for a wide range of projects within the performing, visual and applied arts and conservation and preservation.
 In 2015 the Trustees and Director reviewed the Trust’s grant-giving and talked to organisations about funding needs.
 We decided to adopt what we feel is ‘best practice’ for a funder of our size and focus our grant giving on specific areas: Arts: Nurturing Early Stage Professionals and Conservation: Works of Art and Objects.
+Success rate has slightly improved - to 22% in November 2023.

 If your project is reliant on a major funder (for example the National Lottery Heritage Fund), it is unlikely that we would fund the project without that funding in place.
 This is because Idlewild Trust is a small funder and, with large projects and without other funding in place, we feel there is risk of the project not going ahead.
 However, we regularly fund larger projects that have a major funder already in place.

 If you were unsuccessful, you can re-apply at any time, including for the next round.